 - 10% - Obstetrics

 - 9% - General Surgery

 - 6% - Gynaecology

 As can be seen from the figures above, there were the equivalent of over 30 new clinical negligence cases per day just in the NHS during the 2015/16 financial year.

-If you or a loved one has suffered an injury or illness as a result of negligent medical treatment it is essential to get expert legal advice from a specialist Solicitor.
+If you or a loved one has suffered an injury or illness as a result of negligent clinical or medical treatment it is essential to get expert legal advice from a specialist Medical Negligence Solicitor.

 It is part of the Co-op’s ethos and values to provide help and support in enforcing legal rights so as to prevent injustice.
 We will always strive to secure the best possible compensation and rehabilitation support for our clients.